Latent Terrain Synthesis

 Welcome

-Latent terrain is a coordinates-to-latents mapping model for neural audio autoencoders (such as RAVE, Music2Latent).
-A terrain is a surface map for the autoencoder's latent space, taking coordinates in a control space as inputs, and producing continuous latent vectors in real-time.
+Latent terrain is a tool to build corpus-based sound spaces/maps/materials to steer neural audio autoencoders/codecs (such as RAVE, Stable Audio Open (codec), Music2Latent).
+A terrain is a surface map for the autoencoder's latent space, taking coordinates in a control space as inputs, and producing continuous real-time latent trajectories that can be used for sound synthesis.

-Latent terrain aims to open up the creative possibilities of latent space navigation, allowing one to adapt an autoencoder to easier-to-navigate interfaces (such as gestural controllers, stylus and tablets, XY-pads, and more), and build new musical instruments that compose and interact with AI audio generators.
+Latent terrain aims to open up the creative possibilities of latent space navigation, allowing one to adapt the latent space of an autoencoder to easy-to-navigate interfaces (such as gestural controllers, stylus and tablets, XY-pads, and more), explore it like walking on a terrain surface, and build new musical instruments that compose and interact with AI audio generators.

 An example latent space walk with Music2Latent: